framely/community/docs/reference/providers/postgrest.md

 *Provide implementation*
 :::

-### Provider Dependent Language
+### PL/pgSQL

-For Postgrest providers, the provider dependent language is [PL/pgSQL language](https://www.postgresql.org/docs/current/plpgsql.html).
+For Postgrest providers, the provider dependent language is [PL/pgSQL](https://www.postgresql.org/docs/current/plpgsql.html).
 If you are familiar with [SQL](https://www.postgresql.org/docs/14/sql.html), writing SQL commands within a PL/pgSQL function will be easy.

 For example, if you've stored your customers' information in your database and you want to get a customer's name by their user ID, which is an input parameter named *userId_parameter*,  the code will be like this:
 ``` sql